Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool queries major market indices like KOSPI and KOSDAQ, using a specific verb '조회' (query).
-It distinguishes from sibling stock tools, which focus on individual stocks.
+The description clearly states the tool retrieves major market indices (KOSPI, KOSDAQ) with a specific verb '조회합니다' (retrieves/queries).
+It distinguishes from siblings that focus on individual stocks or dividends.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.